arkofreis1/DictatorAutoScript/README.md

 A: After 1 minute, if it can't find an Ender Chest, it will run /kill to respawn elsewhere.

-**Q: Can I change the prefix or colour of Shulker box that the script looks for?**
+**Q: Can I change the prefix or colour of shulker box that the script looks for?**

 A: Not at the moment, but it is a feature I will add in future updates.